crystalchavez99/Angular---The-Complete-Guide-2023-Edition-/Components and Databinding Deep Dive/notes.md

 * We are able to expose this property to the app, any parent component hosting the component is now able to bind to property
 * We can succesfully pass properties down to the component and bind to property in the component

-## Assign Alias to Custom Properties
+## Assign Alias to Custom Properties and Events
-* There's more to configure our properties such as we binding with @Input
+* There's more to configure our properties such as we binding with @Input or @Output
 * May not want to use the same property outside of the component as you use inside it
 * You can assign an alias, which can be passed in the @Input with the property you want to have it outside
   * But once you give it an alias it has to be the alias whe nbinding outside the component